Tantallon Castle

 Spectacularly located on its cliff top, Tantallon Castle shows a massive sandstone wall to the landward.

 The East Tower is partially ruined.
-Formerly it was five storeys in height, but one room is still roofed and has a replica gun in place.
+Formerly it was five stories in height, but one room is still roofed and has a replica gun in place.

-The western tower was the laird’s residence, and is known as the Douglas Tower.
-Formerly six storeys tall, only the lower floors are now hale – the vaulted prison and garderobe.
+The western tower was the laird’s residence and is known as the Douglas Tower.
+Formerly six stories tall, only the lower floors are now hale – the vaulted prison and garderobe.

 The two terminal towers have been ruinous since the attack by Cromwell in 1651.